MFA in TV, Film and Theatre: Acting Option at Cal State LA

 - Offer a Special Topics course in a field in which you are already certified

 Making the decision to apply to graduate school is a complicated and life-changing decision.
 Dedicating three years of your life to study, hard work and growth can be grueling, exhausting and challenging.
-Here is a link to a wonderful site that poses the many important questions and issues you should reflect on as you enter this process.
+Here is a wonderful site that poses the many important questions and issues you should reflect on as you enter this process.